alisheryuldashev/SharePoint-diploma/Server Side Development/SharePoint/Search/readme.md

 ![startrek](https://user-images.githubusercontent.com/14170402/39894054-ec641774-5462-11e8-91bb-db9b24d681c4.gif)

-This search exercise required to create an enterprise search page (that would look like Bing or Google search) and modify the refiner web part.
+This search exercise required to create an enterprise search center (that would look like Bing or Google search) and modify the refiner web part.
 I called mine a Star Trek search.